For Mikki Fisher, becoming a mum accelerated her healing journey. She shares three things you can do to keep your mental health in check.

-As a mother, sometimes it’s tough to keep your mental health in check.
+As a mother, sometimes it’s tough to look after your mental health.

 And I wish that somebody had have told me before I birthed my eldest daughter, that I wouldn’t just be birthing my child, but I’d also be birthing a Mother.

 But it was this rebirth that really accelerated my healing journey.